-Flixbus CEO and future N26 CFO take stake in Spac
+Flixbus boss and future N26 CFO take a stake in Spac

 Spac follows Spac.
-The next shell company is now being launched on the Amsterdam stock exchange.
-Some of the big names from the German start-up scene are also involved.
+The next shell company is now being launched on the Amsterdam Stock Exchange.
+Big names from the German start-up scene are also involved.

-On Friday, Spac Hedosophia European Growth goes public on the Amsterdam stock exchange, headed by British investor Ian Osborne.
-Alongside him, however, are German names: Jochen Engert, head of Flixbus, for example, has a stake in Spac.
-Jan Kemper, the former head of finance at Prosiebensat.1, is also involved.
-Currently, Kemper works for the start-up Omio.
+On Friday, Spac Hedosophia European Growth goes public on the Amsterdam Stock Exchange, with British investor Ian Osborne as its CEO.
+However, he is joined by German names: Jochen Engert, head of Flixbus, has a stake in Spac.
+Jan Kemper, the former CFO of Prosiebensat.1, is also involved.
+Kemper currently works for the start-up Omio.
 From the middle of the year, however, he will become the new CFO of N26.

 Newsletter